 Preparation Overlooked: How to Prepare for Difficult Conversations

 In an average week during college football season, student athletes can spend up to 30 hours a week practicing for an upcoming game.
 This includes physical practice, meetings to breakdown plays, and exercise, all for what amounts to 1 hour of actual game time.
-A professional orchestra musician spends 40-50 hours of a week practicing and honing their skills, while only playing an average of 6 hours in front of an audience.
-Similarly, in our professional lives, we spend countless hours preparing for a project roll out or a presentation for important stakeholders.
+A professional orchestra musician spends 40-50 hours a week practicing and honing their skills while only playing an average of 6 hours in front of an audience.
+Similarly, in our professional lives, we spend countless hours preparing for a project rollout or a presentation for important stakeholders.

 You don’t typically have to convince people that practice and preparation are an important part of performing well.
-But when it comes it important conversations, we often assume we’ll figure it out in the moment.
+But when it comes to important conversations, we often assume we’ll figure it out in the moment.
 We tend to avoid thinking about it or put it off until the last minute, leading to anxiety and ineffective communication.
-In this article, we’ll explore why people overlook preparation in difficult conversations, and the correct way to prepare so you can feel confident going into high stress conversations.
+In this article, we’ll explore why people overlook preparation in difficult conversations and the correct way to prepare so you can feel confident going into high-stress conversations.

 Strategies and Tactics to Navigate Difficult Conversations with Confidence